Wanjira-Faith/python-wk1-codechallenge/README.md

 For the word "strength", solve("strength") = 57.

 The consonant substrings are: "str" and "ngth" with values "str" = 19 + 20 + 18 = 57 and "ngth" = 14 + 7 + 20 + 8 = 49.
 The highest is 57.

+# Solution 3
+To solve this challenge:

+1. Iterate through the characters in the input string.
+2. Accumulate the value of consonant substrings and track the highest value.
+3. Return the highest value.

 # Running Solution 3
 1. Open a terminal